Describe the different processing states that apply to executing threads

 A thread's interrupt() method is invoked.

-In addition to the names listed above, there are
+In addition to the names listed above, there are other names for

 Learning how a thread transitions from one state to another is key to mastering multithreading.
 The following MouseOver tooltip and the remainder of this module describe these state transitions.